 The magnetic warheads were in the crates he had left in the cargo hold.
-He selected a half dozen of the ones that were least coated with rust and hauled them to a work table in the engine room.
-Each weighed about 25 kilograms and consisted of a cylinder containing high explosives that was about 300 millimeters in diameter.
+He selected a half dozen of the less-rusty ones and hauled them to a work table in the engine room.
+Each weighed about twenty-five kilograms and consisted of a cylinder containing high explosives that was about three hundred millimeters in diameter.
 Attached to one end of the cylinder was a small-diameter device with the switching mechanism in it, and on top of that was a big plate with a magnet that was strong enough to activate the switching mechanism, but weak enough that it was not likely to actually adhere itself to the target.
 The magnet was intended to be a trigger, not an attaching component.

-The devices were designed to be as simple as possible, with the idea that while a complex device could have more safety features, a simpler device would enable any idiotic naval deckhand to understand how it worked, and thus handle it safely.
+The devices were designed to be as simple as possible, with the idea that while a complex device could have more safety features, a simpler device could be understood and thus handled safely by any idiotic naval deckhand.
 Details were printed right on the side of the explosives cylinder.

-Adjusting his glasses and reading this block of text, Hemi learned the particular mix of high explosives the cylinder contained was held very stable by a cake of exoskeletons from extinct microscopic sea creatures.
+Adjusting his glasses and reading this block of text, Hemi learned that the particular mix of high explosives the cylinder contained was held very stable by a cake of exoskeletons from extinct microscopic sea creatures.
 It could not be set off without providing power to the detonation switch and closing the arming circuit.
 At the same time, the explosive did not seem so finicky that it would not go off in the close presence of another high explosive.
 A fortunate thing, because Hemi estimated he needed to chain at least two of these devices to detonate if he wanted to blow a hole through the pressure hull of a military submarine.

 He used large steel straps to join two of the cylinders together, orienting them so the magnetic trigger plates faced outwards on both ends.
 He tracked down some batteries in waterproof cases and wired them in as the power supplies for the triggers.
-From a forgotten storage compartment for parts in the engine room he found a pile of old mechanical timed switches that could be wound up and the timer set for when they would close the circuit.
+In a forgotten storage compartment for parts in the engine room, he found a pile of old mechanical timed switches that could be wound up and the timer set for when they would close the circuit.
 He wired these into the arming circuit on each warhead.

 He made three more doubled-up units like this.
-With two magnetic warheads strapped together, each weighed more than 50 kilograms.
-Then he plundered the many storage compartments throughout the boat looking for the rest of the parts he needed: some old boat fenders, heavy line, air hoses and chucks, and his slide rule and clipboard.
+With two magnetic warheads strapped together, each weighed more than fifty kilograms.
+Then he plundered the many storage compartments throughout the boat, looking for the rest of the parts he needed: some old boat fenders, heavy line, air hoses and chucks, and his slide rule and clipboard.
 He wished he had some small clamps, but those were not to be found anywhere.
 He would have to make do with screw-tightened steel clips.
 So a screwdriver went on his list of things to find too.

-He had most of the parts he needed gathered together when he heard the bump of the Gnat attaching to the bottom of the Prospect.
-By the time Percy’s voice came over the PA a few minutes later to let him know Shakes was aboard, Hemi had recruited Gregory to help him move all of his parts and equipment down to the Prospect’s battery compartment near the hatch to the Gnat.
+He had gathered most of the parts he needed when he heard the bump of the Gnat attaching to the bottom of the Prospect.
+By the time Percy’s voice came over the PA a few minutes later to let him know Shakes was aboard, Hemi had recruited Gregory to help him move all his parts and equipment down to the Prospect’s battery compartment near the hatch to the Gnat.

-As Gregory opened the hatch to see Shakes’ greasy-haired visage grinning up at them, Percy’s voice came back on the Prospect’s PA.
+As Gregory opened the hatch to see Shakes’s greasy-haired visage grinning up at them, Percy’s voice came back on the Prospect’s PA.
 “Hemi, Bastian is telling me that he is tracking the Grackle closing on us.
 He thinks they picked up the Gnat and followed Shakes in.”